oe7drt/dmr-dashboard/README.md

 Copy all files into your webroot and modify `config.php` to your needs.

+If you want to see Callsigns instead of DMR-IDs then place a file `dmrids.dat` in your webroot.
+You can rename `dmrids.dat.bak` for this but it may not be up to date!

 ### Licenses

 Some code (Stylesheet) was taken from Pi-Star by Andy Taylor.